Located in the Manawatu/Whanganui region

 Papaitonga is home to waterfowl and wading birds as well as forest species on the lake’s margins.

-Lake Papaitonga and its surrounds make up 135 hectares of scenic reserve.
+Lake Waiwiri and its surrounds make up 135 ha of scenic reserve.
 Wetland and lush coastal forest surround the lake.

 Within the reserve is the only intact sequence from wetland to mature dry terrace forest in Wellington and Horowhenua.